nuuuwan/polls_app/FAQ.md

 ## How do I vote in a poll?

-By default, PollsApp opens with a random poll.
+By default, PollsApp opens with a [random poll](https://nuuuwan.github.io/polls_app/).

 You can also select from a list of public polls to vote in.

 ## How many times can I vote in a single poll?

 You can vote any number of times.
-Your most recent vote will be counted.
+PollsApp will count your most recent vote.

 ## How do I create a poll?

 Click on "Add New" in the Bottom Menu.
-Select your question, answer list, and whether the poll is public or unlisted.
+Then, select your question, answer list, and whether the poll is public or unlisted.
 Finally, click "Add New Poll".

 ## What is the difference between a public poll and an unlisted poll?